An Immigration Perspective on Giving Up US Citizenship

 NNU Immigration can answer questions on the process to give up US citizenship

-You will face additional consequences other than the ones outlined above, including losing the right to vote in US federal elections and the right to protection from the US government when travelling outside of the United States.
-These consequences are significant and should be evaluated carefully.
-However the three factors set forth above appear to weigh most heavily on the minds of individuals in this position.
+You will face additional consequences other than the key immigration implications outlined above, including losing the right to vote in US federal elections and the right to protection from the US government when travelling outside of the United States.
+These consequences are significant and should equally be evaluated carefully.
+However, in our experience, the three factors set above appear to weigh most heavily on the minds of individuals in this position.

 Immigration considerations can often be overlooked in the renunciation of US citizenship process.
 The legal ramification of loss of US citizenship are significant and it’s important that you seek an integrated strategy between a tax advisor and immigration lawyer to ensure that critical issues are addressed.
 The decision should be made with sound legal guidance and you should have full knowledge and awareness of the consequences before embarking down this path.

 NNU Immigration can provide the following service for those seeking support and guidance through the Renunciation of US Citizenship process:

 - Advising on the ramifications of loss of US citizenship including travel to the United States post-loss of US nationality